d-strobel/terraform-provider-windows/docs/resources/local_group_member.md

 - `id` (String) The ID of this resource.
 ## Import

-Import a local group member with the following format: <Group SID>/member/<Member SID>
+Import a local group member by the SID of the group and the SID of the group member.
+Format: {GroupSID}/member/{MemberSID}

 ```bash
 terraform import windows_local_group_member.test S-1-5-32-544/member/S-1-5-21-153895498-367353507-3704405138-501